Jonathan India Player Props: Reds vs. Cardinals

 Cardinals Pitching Rankings

-- Matz gets the start for the Cardinals, his 10th of the season.
-He is 0-5 with a 5.05 ERA and 43 strikeouts through 46 1/3 innings pitched.
+- Mikolas gets the start for the Cardinals, his 11th of the season.
+He is 2-1 with a 4.77 ERA and 43 strikeouts through 54 2/3 innings pitched.

-- The left-hander last appeared on Saturday against the Los Angeles Dodgers, when he went 4 2/3 innings, allowing no earned runs while giving up six hits.
+- In his last outing on Saturday against the Los Angeles Dodgers, the righty tossed seven innings, giving up three earned runs while surrendering six hits.

-- The 31-year-old has an ERA of 5.05, with 8.4 strikeouts per nine innings, in nine games this season.
-Opposing hitters have a .303 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.